Childbirth and Adoption Accommodation

 IV.
 Policy

 The Graduate School’s Childbirth and Adoption Accommodation Policy is intended to support graduate students who become parents.
-The policy provides for three separate accommodations: 1) a 14-week suspension of work; 2) an additional term of enrollment, should a student require it; and 3) an additional term of financial support, should a student require it.
-All enrolled students who adopt or give birth are eligible for part 1 (the 14-week suspension of work).
-Students who assume the role of a primary caregiving parent for a newborn infant or pre-school child may also be eligible for part 1.
-Eligibility for parts 2 and 3 depends on a student’s program and period of enrollment in that program.
+The policy provides for three separate accommodations: 1) a 14-week suspension of work; 2) an additional term of enrollment, should a student require it; and 3) an additional term of financial support, should a student be eligible for it.
+All enrolled students who become new parents to a newborn or pre-school aged child are eligible for Part 1 (the 14-week suspension of work).
+Eligibility for Part 2 (the additional term of enrollment) and Part 3 (the additional term of financial support) depends on a student’s program and period of enrollment in that program.
 Students must register their eligibility with the Office of the Dean of the Graduate School prior to any accommodation.

 Part 1: Accommodation of 14-Week Suspension of Work

-Parents who give birth are eligible for the 14-week accommodation from the date of birth of the child.
-An earlier date may be arranged if deemed medically necessary and approved by the Graduate School, which would then extend the 14-week accommodation to 14 weeks plus the initial pre-delivery period deemed medically necessary.
+Students who become new parents to a newborn or pre-school-aged child are eligible for the 14-week accommodation from the date of birth of the child or date of placement in the home.
+An earlier date may be arranged if deemed medically necessary and approved by the Graduate School, which would then extend the 14-week accommodation to 14 weeks plus the period deemed medically necessary.

-Also eligible for the 14-week accommodation are students who assume the role of a primary caregiving parent for a newborn infant or newly adopted pre-school child.
-The 14-week accommodation, which for enrollment purposes can be granted only in one continuous 14-week block, may commence at any point that primary caregiving begins but must be concluded no later than one year after the birth of the child or, in cases of adoption, one year after the child is placed in the home.
+The 14-week accommodation, which for enrollment purposes can be granted only in one continuous 14-week block, may commence at any point that caregiving begins but must be concluded no later than one year after the birth of the child or placement in the home.

-Ph.D. students who have been granted part 1 (the 14-week accommodation) are automatically eligible for one additional term of DCE status, should they require it and should they have a way to ensure that the cost of the additional term is covered.
+Ph.D. students who have been granted Part 1 (the 14-week accommodation) are automatically eligible for one additional term of DCE status (Part 2), should they require it and if they are making satisfactory academic progress.
 This extension of DCE status eligibility is applied per child.
 For example, a parent who gives birth to or adopts twins would be eligible for two additional terms of DCE status, one per child.

 Master’s degree students in the School of Public and International Affairs, Architecture, Engineering, Near Eastern Studies, and Finance programs are not automatically eligible for an additional term of enrollment.
 These students have their requests reviewed on a case-by-case basis.
 In consultation with the Graduate School, master’s programs may recommend an extension of program length (normally to allow master’s students to finish required coursework and design or research projects) for a term.

-Part 3: Accommodation of Additional Term of Financial Support
+Part 3: Additional Term of Financial Support for Ph.D.
+Students

-Ph.D. students who were granted part 1 (the 14-week accommodation) during their period of regular program enrollment are eligible to receive one additional term of full financial support during their DCE enrollment period.
-Those who qualified for part 1 by giving birth or adopting a pre-school-aged child are in all cases eligible for the additional term of support as long as the child was born or adopted prior to the end of the period of regular program enrollment.
-Those who qualified for part 1 by being a primary caregiving parent may also qualify for the additional term of financial support, provided that the full 14 weeks of primary caregiving occurred within the period of regular program enrollment.
+Ph.D. students who were granted Part 1 (the 14-week accommodation) during their regular program length are eligible to receive one additional term of full financial support (Part 3) during their DCE enrollment period.
+Those new parents who qualified for Part 1 are in all cases eligible for the additional term of support as long as the child was born or placed in the home prior to the end of the student’s regular program length.
 This benefit is applied per eligible child.
 For example, a parent who gives birth to or adopts twins while enrolled in the regular program length would be eligible for two additional terms of financial support.

-For students in the period of regular program enrollment who qualify for the additional term of financial support, the additional term of financial support is ordinarily paid in the first semester of DCE status.
-If other DCE funding is available to the student (other Graduate School-provided funding, other University funding, or external funding), then the additional term of funding provided through the childbirth and adoption accommodation may be paid to an enrolled student after the first year of DCE status, as necessary.
+For students who qualify for the additional term of financial support, the additional term of financial support is ordinarily paid in the first semester of DCE status in which the student is actively enrolled and no other DCE funding is available to the student.

-Students may take the additional term of enrollment separately from the additional term of financial support.
+Students may take Part 2 (the additional term of enrollment) separately from Part 3 (the additional term of financial support).
 For example, if students take the additional term of financial support in their first term of DCE status, they would still be eligible for an additional term of enrollment at the end of the normal two-year DCE period and would be responsible for their own DCE fee and support.

 Procedures for the Childbirth or Adoption Accommodation (Contact Elaine Willey with any questions.)